mattst/MultipleSelectionScroller/README.md

 ### Installation

 Using [PackageControl](https://sublime.wbond.net) the Sublime Text Package Manager.
-Open the `Command Palette` in Sublime Text and select `Package Control: Install Package` when the package list has loaded just select `Multiple Selection Scroller`.
+Open the `Command Palette` in Sublime Text and select `Package Control: Install Package`.
+When the package list has loaded just select `Multiple Selection Scroller`.
 [Note: This plugin has been submitted to PackageControl but it may take a few days before it is available.]